 Further 19th century examples of the emblem’s association with the county are found on the sacks, “pockets”, used by Kentish hop pickers

-and its usage by the Rochester based firm Aveling and Porter, producer of agricultural engines and steam rollers, which bore the white horse of Kent at the front of the vehicles
+and its usage by the Rochester based firm Aveling and Porter, producer of agricultural engines and steam rollers, which bore the white horse of Kent at the front of its vehicles

-The white horse is further included this array
+The white horse is present in this array

-Another example of the white horse is found at the Chapel Corridor of Ightham Mote country house, in the county, amongst some stained glass panels depicting coats of arms
+Another example of the white horse is found at the Chapel Corridor of Ightham Mote in the county, amongst some stained glass panels depicting coats of arms

-including one attributed to the Jutish kingdom of Kent’s celebrated king, Ethelbert
+including one attributed to the kingdom of Kent’s celebrated king, Ethelbert